 In a conversation with Kevin Gover, the Smithsonian's undersecretary of museums and a former director of the National Museum of the American Indian, biographer David Maraniss discusses America’s greatest all-around athlete who, for all his travails, did not succumb.
 The man survived, complications and all, and so did the myth.

 Maraniss is an associate editor at the Washington Post and a distinguished visiting professor at Vanderbilt University.
 He has won two Pulitzer Prizes for journalism.

-His book, Path Lit by Lightning: The Life of Jim Thorpe (Simon & Schuster), is available for purchase.
+Maraniss's book, Path Lit by Lightning: The Life of Jim Thorpe (Simon & Schuster), is available for purchase.
 For in-person attendees, you will have an opportunity to have your book signed.